harshadpitkar/hid-sp18-518/tutorial/boto-s3.md

 The functions are grouped between creation, deletion and aspects like permissions or policies for the bucket.

-To learn more about Boto and it's other features, please visit http://boto3.readthedocs.io/en/latest/
+To learn more about Boto and its other features, please visit http://boto3.readthedocs.io/en/latest/